miguelangelsantana/Bank-Product-Multi-Model-Classification/README.md

 ```

 ├── README.md               <- The top-level README for reviewers of this project.
-├── BankTermDeposit.ipynb     <- narrative documentation of analysis in jupyter notebook
+├── jupyter_notebook.ipynb     <- narrative documentation of analysis in jupyter notebook
 ├── presentation.pdf        <- pdf version of project presentation

 ```